avisuano/CS460/HW4/index.md

 ### Part One -- Mile Converter

 The first step was to was to get the view set up.
 I started by putting everything in a div class to split the miles input section and the unit selector into columns.
-Getting the input box type to "number" and the ```step="any"``` allowed.
+Setting the input type to "number" and the ```step="any"``` allowed for all numerical values to be entered.
 The view page was pretty simple and quick to get set up.

 ```html
 <!-- Miles input text field -->